Intergovernmental relations in South Africa: Intergovernmental Relations Framework Act, 2005

 In 2005, the Intergovernmental Relations Framework Act was introduced to establish a greater degree of predictability in intergovernmental relations and to provide increased alignment of plans and expenditures of the different tiers of government.

 The IRFA allows for a declaration of an intergovernmental financial dispute.

 The District Development Model is anchored in the IRFA.

 In 2024, views were sought by the government on a proposed bill, which would seek to amend the Intergovernmental Relations Framework Act to create more intergovernmental coordination bodies.

 IRFA allows for inter-municipal and inter-provincial disputes to be raised in the official court as well as disputes between the provincial and national governments.

 The approach established by the Act has been described as "top-down" and has been characterised as ineffective as currently implemented, but several improvements have been suggested.

 Uses of the Act

 Eskom was found to not be allowed to use the Act to cut off electricity from municipalities, until it had taken all other reasonable steps.

+Sister/twin cities and provinces

+Municipality and provincial governments maintain sister or twin relations with counterparts in other countries.